 the manner of a dynamo.
 Receiving its charge from the Sun, twice per month the

-moon moves across the centre of the geofield, called the lunar equinox, and the
+moon moves across the centre of the geofield, known as the lunar equinox, and the

 Depending on where you are on the planet, the disturbance may take up to 2 days